Aiven-Labs/spring-hibernate-mysql-workshop/README.md

 ## Create and persist a relation

-For simplicity, we will add a new rest endpoint that will have a harcoded `Owner` , modify your `CatController.java` and add this method :
+For simplicity, we will add a new rest endpoint that will have a hardcoded `Owner` , modify your `CatController.java` and add this method :

 ```java